tetcore/substrate-beginner-workshop/4/final.md

 	pub const Fee: Balance = 1000;
 }

-/// Used for the module template in `./template.rs` impl template::Trait for Runtime {
+/// Used for the pallet template in `./template.rs` impl template::Trait for Runtime {
 	type Event = Event;
 	type Currency = Balances;